slamice/wri/hipsters/first-draft/ch02 - Jack's house.md

 "Yea but that's old!
 That was ages ago.
 I mean he used to get really mad but he's getting in a better place.
 He's moving to a BETTER PLACE in his life.
 Can't you see that?"

-We walked underneath their window and before another comment Renee yelled up for Andrew.
+We walked underneath their window and before another protest Renee yelled up for Andrew.
 From the second floor Jack's sleepy face poked out, and sleepier voice yelled down "Yeah he's here.
 Come up!".
 Jack's girlfriend, a squirrelly girl named Sarah came down to open the door, her hair a bushel and her front teeth just slightly bucked.

 Andy's apartment was a desolate.
 It was a single huge room he lived in with Jack and Prof. Each of the three bedrooms were quarantined off with shower curtains.
 The ceiling was low.
 Anyone taller than 6 feet could only stand upright in the very middle of the apartment under one of two windows, the skylight.
 It was a bit hard to imagine the place designed for anything but a mess.
 Littered on the floor were Prof's coffee mugs and cappuccino cups.
 Jack's paints were next to them with beer bottles, cigarette trays complete with ash, nails and chipped wood.
 Signs of Andrew were everywhere but his main manifest was a pile of philosophy and spiritual books.
 The lighting, as with all of the lighting within the industrial area we lived in, was a depressing florescent.